 Delight when it’s right

-We may not be the flashiest person at the party, but we know how to make our customers smile at the right moment.
+We know how to make our customers smile at the right moment.
 When it feels natural, we sprinkle in a bit of charm or use a metaphor to simplify a complex idea.